DFE-Digital/get-help-to-retrain-smoke-tests/README.md

 The E2E journey integrates Axe accessibility audits.
 The audits can be enabled or disabled with the accessibility field in the `cypress.json`.

-`npm run cypress:run --spec "cypress/integration/happy-path-with-accessibility.js"`
+`npm run cypress:run --spec "cypress/integration/happy-path-with-accessibility.js" --reporter junit`

 Running from CI/non-interactively:

-`npm run cypress:run --spec "cypress/integration/smoke-test.js"`
+`npm run cypress:run --spec "cypress/integration/smoke-test.js" --reporter junit`